noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

 - sharding: enables horizontal scaling
   - the entire dataset is partitioned amongst multiple db instances
   - items stored in a particular partition is based on a hash of a partition key
+- no/newsql
+  - all about minimizing CPU time relative to data storage and i/o
+  - data storage is now much cheaper than cpu time, hence the popularity of nosql dbs
+  - does have higher i/o costs as generally you have to retrieve duplicated data at each trip
+  - provides greater flexibilty in structuring your data, since your not concerned with normalization
+  - OLTP with known request patterns
+    - live/interactive applications
+    - hot/active data
+    - smaller documents
+    - known query patterns

 ### best practices